aws-samples/bedrock-claude-chat/docs/CONFIGURE_KNOWLEDGE.md

 ## PostgreSQL table definition

 If you want to customize ivfflat parameter, edit [index.js](../cdk/custom-resources/setup-pgvector/index.js).
+Also see [blog](https://www.timescale.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work/) to check the recommended parameters.

 ```js
 await client.query(`CREATE TABLE IF NOT EXISTS items(